datasets/political_geography/doc/uk/README.md

+# uk_eng

-# The UK is divided into an administrative (political/economic) hierarchy like
+The UK is divided into an administrative (political/economic) hierarchy like

 - 0. Country (UK)
 - 1. Countries (E+NI+S+W) (see appendix)